CloverETL/CloverETL-Engine/cloveretl.engine/readme.bin.txt

-CloverETL engine version 0.0.0.devel
+CloverETL Engine version 0.0.0.devel www.cloveretl.com
 ---------------------------------

 Requirements/dependencies
 -------------------------

-Clover requires Java version 1.5.
-All other third party libraries required can be found in "lib/" directory.
+CloverETL requires Java version 1.6

+All other required third party libraries can be found in "lib/" directory.

 These are:
 commons-logging (Apache)- http://jakarta.apache.org/commons/logging/